RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition

 We propose a dual-track evaluation workflow to systematically assess both the final patch output and the intermediate reasoning process of code agents.
 As illustrated in Figure~\ref{fig:workflow}, the workflow consists of three stages: agent inputs, code agent execution, and dual-track evaluation.

-\textbf{Agent Inputs.} A code agent is initialized in the repository state defined by the \emph{Environment Setup} in Figure~\ref{fig:instance}.
-The agent is provided with the \emph{Feature Request} and a set of \emph{FTP} tests as observable inputs.
-These \emph{FTP} tests serve as an executable functional specification, defining the minimal correctness criteria that the agent’s implementation must satisfy.
+\textbf{Agent Inputs.} A code agent is initialized in the repository state defined by the \emph{Environment Setup} in Figure~\ref{fig:instance}. \dx{\appname targets feature addition tasks with developer-provided tests.
+The agent receives the \emph{Feature Request} and all \emph{FTP} tests as inputs, while \emph{PTP} tests remain hidden for final evaluation.
+The \emph{FTP} tests serve as an executable specification of the requested behavior, defining the minimal correctness criteria that the generated patch must satisfy.}

 \textbf{Code Agent Execution.} A code agent typically operates through the coordination of an agent controller, external development tools, and an underlying LLM.
 Commonly used tools include file search, static analysis, and test execution.
 Guided by the LLM’s intermediate outputs, the agent iteratively invokes these tools to inspect the codebase, validate hypotheses, and gather task-relevant information.
 This reasoning–action loop continues until the agent generates a final patch.
 The interaction traces between the agent controller and the LLM record the decisions and rationales underlying the code changes, and serve as the primary evidence for analyzing the agent’s reasoning behavior.